asperti/alpha_flops_dataset/README.md

 These data are organized in "PLOTS", in order to allow a simple generation of relevant diagrams.
 The plots correspond to the figures in the article.
 Typically each plot is a collection of "lines", growing along a specific dimension (or a combination of them).
 Along the y-axis we always have time.
+All plots are contained in data.pickle.
 The precise structure of each plot is detailed in the following section.

 # The structure of plots